grnet/kamaki/docs/library/clients.rst

     :lines: 34-
     :linenos:

-.. note:: Unresgitering an image does not delete the image dump from pithos.
+.. note:: Unregistering an image does not delete the image dump from pithos.
 In
     order to do that, you need to have the appropriate permissions (aka, the image file must by stored on your Pithos account), so that you can delete it as a file.